 For more information about pupil premium please click the link to the Department for Education's website and also read our Pupil Premium Strategy, which contains details of how the pupil premium has been spent in the past academic year and how it will be spent this year.

-If you have any questions or specific concerns, please contact Mrs Manning (Pupil Premium Lead)
+If you have any questions or specific concerns, please contact Mr Richardson (Pupil Premium Lead)